Stella By Starlight in A#

 Voice Leading

-The bass line moves through E to A (ascending perfect fourth), A to C (ascending minor third), C to F (ascending perfect fourth), F to F (ascending unison), F to A# (ascending perfect fourth), A# to D# (ascending perfect fourth), D# to G# (ascending perfect fourth), G# to A# (ascending whole step), A# to D (ascending major third), D to A# (descending major third), A# to D# (ascending perfect fourth), D# to F (ascending whole step), F to D (descending minor third), D to G (ascending perfect fourth).
+The bass line moves through E to A (ascending perfect fourth), A to C (ascending minor third), C to F (ascending perfect fourth), F to F (ascending unison), F to A# (ascending perfect fourth), A# to D# (ascending perfect fourth), D# to G# (ascending perfect fourth), G# to A# (ascending whole step), A# to D (ascending major third), D to A# (descending major third), A# to D# (ascending perfect fourth), D# to F (ascending whole step), F to A (ascending major third), A to A (ascending unison), A to D (ascending perfect fourth), D to G (ascending perfect fourth), G to D (descending perfect fourth), D to G (ascending perfect fourth), G to C (ascending perfect fourth), C to F (ascending perfect fourth).
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from G to E by minor third.
+When the progression loops, the bass returns from F to E by half step.

 Scales for Improvisation